openflighthpc/docs.openflighthpc.org/docs/docs/hpc-workflows/openfoam/install.md

         pdsh -g all 'sudo dnf install -y openmpi'
         ```

     1. Source the OpenFOAM environment and run a basic test.
-Make sure to change the source file path to the location of your installation.
+Make sure to change the source file path to the location of your installation. **Note that the `module` command will not be available to a shell session existing before the installation, logout and back in for it to be present**
         ```bash
         module load mpi
         source apps/OpenFOAM/22.12/etc/bashrc